infsys-lab/policy-classifier/README.md

                          global random seed for RNGs (default: 42) --scoring              <str>
-                         scoring metric for GridSearchCV (default: roc_auc) -h, --help             <flag>
-                         show this help message and exit
+                         scoring metric for GridSearchCV (default: roc_auc) -h, --help             show this help message and exit
 ```

 In order to train, cross-validate and evaluate the model, simply execute: